(Updated April 2014)

 Because of the cost structure of nuclear power generation, with high capital and low fuel costs, the demand for uranium fuel is much more predictable than with probably any other mineral commodity.
 Once reactors are built, it is very cost-effective to keep them running at high capacity and for utilities to make any adjustments to load trends by cutting back on fossil fuel use.
 Demand forecasts for uranium thus depend largely on installed and operable capacity, regardless of economic fluctuations.

 Looking ten years ahead, the market is expected to grow significantly.
-The WNA 2011 Market Report reference scenario (post Fukushima accident) shows a 48% increase in uranium demand over 2013-23 (for a 34% increase in reactor capacity - many new cores will be required).
-Demand thereafter will depend on new plant being built and the rate at which older plant is retired - the reference scenario has a 23.6% increase in uranium demand for the decade 2020 to 2030.
+The WNA 2011 Global Nuclear Fuel Market Report reference scenario (post Fukushima accident) shows a 48% increase in uranium demand over 2013-23 (for a 34% increase in reactor capacity – many new cores will be required).
+Demand thereafter will depend on new plant being built and the rate at which older plant is retired – the reference scenario has a 23.6% increase in uranium demand for the decade 2020 to 2030.
 Licensing of plant lifetime extensions and the economic attractiveness of continued operation of older reactors are critical factors in the medium-term uranium market.
 However, with electricity demand by 2030 expected (by the OECD's International Energy Agency, 2008) to double from that of 2004, there is plenty of scope for growth in nuclear capacity in a world concerned with limiting carbon emissions.

 Mines in 2012 supplied some 68,800 tonnes of uranium oxide concentrate (U3O8) containing 58,344 tU, about 86% of utilities' annual requirements.
 (See also paper World Uranium Mining).
 The balance is made up from secondary sources including stockpiled uranium held by utilities, and in the last few years of low prices those civil stockpiles have been built up again following their depletion about 1990-2005.
 At the end of 2013 they were estimated at more than 90,000 tU in Europe and USA, and a bit less in east Asia, mostly in China.